Woll2/RAPGAME/README.md

 ## How to Purchase

-1. Send TON to the presale wallet address
+1. Send USDT to the presale wallet address
 2. You will automatically receive RAP tokens
 3. Minimum purchase is 1 USDT
 4. Maximum purchase is 1000 USDT per wallet